shidiq-uxe/edts-ui-kit/README.md

 ## Overview

-General / Global Components
-Typography
+- **Typography**

-A set of predefined text styles for consistent typography across your application.
+    - A set of predefined text styles for consistent typography across your application.

-Buttons
+- **Buttons**

-Customizable buttons with various styles, including primary, secondary, and tertiary options.
+    - Customizable buttons with various styles, including primary, secondary, and tertiary options.

-Shape / Radius (On Progress)
+- **Shape / Radius** (On Progress)

-Tools to apply consistent corner radius and shapes to UI components.
+    - Tools to apply consistent corner radius and shapes to UI components.
 Currently in development.

-Dialog (On Progress)
+- **Dialog** (On Progress)

-Standardized dialog styles for use across your application.
+    - Standardized dialog styles for use across your application.
 Currently in development.

-Alert
+- **Alert**

-Predefined alert styles to notify users with consistent visual feedback.
+    - Predefined alert styles to notify users with consistent visual feedback.

-Textfields
+- **Textfields**

-Custom text input fields with integrated error handling, hints, and labels.
+    - Custom text input fields with integrated error handling, hints, and labels.

-Components
+## Components

-Indicator View
+- **Indicator View**

-A view component designed for indicating progress or steps in a process, customizable for various use cases.
+    - A view component designed for indicating progress or steps in a process, customizable for various use cases.

-Boarding View (Animations Included)
+- **Boarding View** (Animations Included)

-A customizable onboarding view with built-in animations to guide users through initial app setup or features.
+    - A customizable onboarding view with built-in animations to guide users through initial app setup or features.

-Coach Mark View (On Progress)
+- **Coach Mark View** (On Progress)

-A feature to highlight and guide users through key UI elements.
+    - A feature to highlight and guide users through key UI elements.
 Currently in development.

-Bottom Tray / Bottom Sheet
+- **Bottom Tray / Bottom Sheet**

-A customizable bottom sheet component that can be used for displaying additional content or actions.
+    - A customizable bottom sheet component that can be used for displaying additional content or actions.
 Further adjustments are needed.
-Usage

 ## Roadmap

-Complete the Shape / Radius utilities.
+- **Complete the Shape / Radius utilities.** -
-Finalize the Dialog component.
+- **Finalize the Dialog component.** -
-Continue development on the Coach Mark View.
+- **Continue development on the Coach Mark View.** -
-Further refine the Bottom Tray / Bottom Sheet component.
+- **Further refine the Bottom Tray / Bottom Sheet component.** -

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.